NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 - Some of the configuration options can be input through command line, see the :doc:`command line reference <ref_cli>` or run ``% $CODE_ROOT/mdtf --help``.

+At this stage, the framework also creates the directory ``$OUTPUT_DIR/`` (default: ``mdtf/wkdir/``) and subdirectories therein for hosting the output files by the framework and PODs from each run.

+Note that when running, the framework will collect the messages relevant to individual PODs, including (1) the status of required data and environment, and (2) texts printed out by PODs during execution, and save them as log files under each POD's output directory.
+These ``log`` files can be viewed via the top-level results page ``index.html`` and are useful for debugging.

 Step 2: Data request
 --------------------